 You might also like to try some of my other favorite cocktails like Planter’s Punch, Mint Juleps, or Orange Mojitos.

-If you enjoyed this recipe, please comment and rate it below!
+If you enjoyed this recipe, please comment and rate it below, I love hearing from you!

 Description

 Mimosas are a brunch staple and for good reason.
 This classic mimosa cocktail combines sparkling wine and citrus juice and can be customized in so many ways.
-Read on for everything you need to know about the how to make mimosas, from where it started to 15+ amazing variations!
+This is a basic mimosa recipe for making mimosas by the pitcher so you can entertain a crowd.

 Ingredients